nafreesv/Data-Analytics-Portfolio/README.md

 ## Introduction
 Hello!

 Welcome to my Data Analytics Portfolio!
 I'm Mohamed Nafrees, and I'm thrilled to have you here.
-Within this repository, you'll discover a collection of my data analytics projects, all crafted using the powerful Python programming language.
+Within this repository, you'll discover a collection of my data analytics projects completed using the powerful Python programming language and SQL.

 ## Python Projects
 ### Providing Data Driven Suggestions for HR Department